crousseau88/FInalProject/README.md

 * In conjunction with the Trello board, timeboxing proved vital to make the timely transition from building functionality to focusing on the styling of the site and preparation for our presentation.
 As a result, the transitioning from the different focuses were smooth and alleviated the majority of the stress that would occur with falling behind.
 A side benefit that cannot be understated is the team stayed healthy because of communication and planning.

+## Lessons Learned

+Austin Borck

+* The biggest lesson I learned is how to properly plan and design an application, what classes/components should do what and to think in English before thinking in code.
+Jumping directly into the coding without a detailed plan is the best way to get confused, frustrated and produce poorly written code.
+A small issue I would change in the future is management of components and services since it felt like we had a couple things doing the same job.
+I learned being more defined on simple things such as naming a boolean to toggle information on a page, and field names in the backend to match the front end on the first try.

+Chad Rousseau

+* Teamwork is essential to success.
+Everyone on the team put their minds together to overcome issues and solve problems.
+Constant communication has helped us succeed as a team and stay on top of any issues that we had or could have had.
+We have maintained comms throughout changes in code in order to avoid merge conflicts that take valuable time away from building the app.

+Ken Pederson

+* This project expanded our use of Angular beyond anything we had ever done before.
+Learning how to work with multiple Components and Services and how they "talk" to the backed was probably my favorite "light bulb" moment of the project.
+I look forward to going back to earlier projects and implementing more components and services.
+Communication is always something I aim to improve at.
+Working a project remotely presents unique challenge of only one person being able to talk at a time.
+I feel I was able to gain a better sense of when to speak up so that I wouldn't "step on" someone else talking.

 ## Testing the Backend With Postman

 <p align="center"><img src="media/Postman.png" width="500"></p>